Data protection

 Authorized representative: Sofia Maria Surma

-Email: sofia.surma@empovver.com
+E-mail: hello@empovver.com

 Rights under the General Data Protection Regulation

-• According to Article 15 GDPR, you have a right to information as to whether we are processing your data.
+• According to Article 15 GDPR, you have the right to know whether we process data about you.
 If this is the case, you have the right to receive a copy of the data and to be informed of the following information:

-• for what purpose we carry out the processing;
+• for what purposes we carry out the processing;

 • the categories, i.e. the types of data that are processed;

-• who receives this data and if the data is transferred to third countries, how security can be guaranteed;
+• who receives this data and, if the data is transferred to third countries, how security can be guaranteed;

 • how long the data is stored;